daphneuniceacena-lgtm/ANIMO-Spear/README.md

 Find a project that interests you and create your own fork.

+# Report Bugs

-# Report Bugs: Open an "Issue" if you find something broken.
+Open an "Issue" if you find something broken.

-# Submit Pull Requests: Contributions to our documentation or codebase are always welcome!
+# Submit Pull Requests

+Contributions to our documentation or codebase are always welcome!

 # License